 Lowes makes his way to the front much to the home crowds’ delight

-Much to the delight of his home crows, Lowes managed to grab the lead by the end of the first lap.
+Much to the delight of his home crowd, Lowes managed to grab the lead by the end of the first lap.
 As he made his way around Silverstone he appeared to be extending his lead ever so slightly.
 Simone Corsi (Speed Up Racing) went wide at the end of the second lap but was able to recover.

 Syahrin also lost three places as he made his way through Stowe.
 The corner comes at the end of a long and fast straight, ideal for slipstreaming, and is a great area to outbrake an opponent.
 One of the riders that made his way past Syahrin was Alex Marquez (Estrella Galicia 0,0 Marc VDS) who shot to third with his move.
 His teammate Morbidelli had also made his way past as did Folger.